mesaguy/ansible-prometheus/README.md

 This task has been configured to be capable of installing and managing multiple instances of process-exporter.
 Since process-exporter reads from /proc, only root and the user who owns each process may lookup metrics for each process.
 You can run a single process-exporter as root and monitor all system processes, but doing so is likely a security risk.
 It is safest to run one unprivileged instance of process-exporter for each user's processes you wish to monitor.

 The configuration content.
 The example below utilizes a variables specifying the name of the service (name), the user that process-exporter should run as (user), and the configuration content (data).
 In this example configuration file there are two instances of process-exporter configured to run.
-See the [process-exporter](https://github.com/ncabatoff/process-exporter) documentation for configuration details.
+See [process-exporter](https://github.com/ncabatoff/process-exporter) documentation for configuration details.

 ```yaml
     prometheus_process_exporter_ncabatoff_cfgs: